 Your SSN will not be listed on your Driver's License or ID.
 The Vermont DMV will assign you a unique Driver's License or ID number.

-If you need to correct or update information at the Social Security Administration, do so several days before you apply for a Driver's License or ID card.
+If you need to correct or update information at the Social Security Administration, do so before you visit DMV.
+You must bring your updated Social Security card with you when applying for a corrected Driver's License or ID card in your new name.
 For information on how to do this, visit socialsecurity.gov.

 Replacement Social Security Card